-- Evaluation of the methodology adopted by • management for the valuation; - Testing the mathematical accuracy of the model used for valuation; - Assessment of the discount rates applied in the valuation; - Assessment of the other key valuation • assets and to exclude certain non-forest assets and transactions considered as outliers compared to other transactions.
+Market prices between areas vary significantly and judgement is applied to define relevant areas for market transactions used in the valuation.
+In addition, market transaction data is adjusted to consider characteristics and nature of the Group's forest assets and to exclude certain non-forest assets and transactions considered as outliers compared to other transactions.
 Biological asset valuation is computed based on a discounted cash flow (DCF) method in accordance with IAS 41 Agriculture.
 For forest land the revaluation method is applied as defined in IAS 16 Property, plant and equipment.
-Forest land is revalued using a DCF method based on estimated future net cash flow streams related to trees to-be planted in the future as well as other income, such as hunting rights, wind power leases and soil material sales.
-Total value of biological assets and forest land agrees to the market transaction based value of forest assets as a discount rate implied by the market transactions is used in DCF method to value these assets.
+Forest land is revalued using a DCF method based on estimated future net cash flow streams related to trees to-be-planted in the future as well as other income, such as hunting rights, wind power leases and soil material sales.
+Total value of biological assets and forest land agrees to the market transaction based value of forest assets as a discount rate implied by the market transactions is used in the DCF method to value these assets.

-The value of biological assets outside Sweden is determined using discounted cash flows based on sustainable forest management plans taking into account the growth potential of one cycle.
+The value of biological assets outside Sweden and Finland is determined using discounted cash flows based on sustainable forest management plans taking into account the growth potential of one cycle.
 The one cycle varies depending on the geographic location and species.
 Determining the discounted cash flows require estimates of growth, harvest, sales price and costs.

-The other Nordic forest land, previously accounted at cost, is revalued by using a DCF method based on its estimated future net cash flow streams related to trees to-be-planted in the future as well as other non-forest related income.
-The forest land for the plantations is continued to be accounted at cost.
+The other European forest lands are revalued by using a DCF method based on its estimated future net cash flow streams related to trees to-be-planted in the future as well as other non-forest related income.
+The forest land for the plantations is accounted at cost.